 Starting March 23rd, 2020, the college will run all classes in an online format except for the Clinical Programmatic classes (Advanced, ECG, and Phlebotomy).
 Clinical Programmatic students are required on campus for the entire module or until further notice.
 Those classes will employ additional precautionary steps against the spreading of the COVID-19 virus.
 Non-clinical classes will be done remotely and strictly on the D2L Online Platform.

 We continue to monitor the recommendations made by the Centers for Disease Control.
 Below are important links to information regarding the COVID-19 virus and recommendations made by the Centers for Disease Control.

 Students acknowledge that they must be fully vaccinated against COVID-19.
 Being fully vaccinated is defined as 2 weeks after your second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or 2 weeks after a single-dose vaccine, such as Johnson & Johnson’s Janssen vaccine.

 You must be fully vaccinated prior to:

 - Beginning a course/lab component that requires on-campus activities

 Vaccination is now a requirement at most Hawaii healthcare sites.
 HMC will assist in helping students find suitable externship and job placement opportunities based on this requirement.
 As a result, they fully understand that externship sites may require students to be vaccinated.

-If I am granted a medical or religious exemption, I am aware I will need to provide weekly, negative-COVID test results taken at my own expense to Hawaii Medical College.
-This exemption is limited to Hawaii Medical College, and I fully understand that externship sites and employers may have separate and/or additional requirements that I must abide by.
+If students are granted a medical or religious exemption, they are aware they will need to provide weekly, negative-COVID test results taken at their own expense to Hawaii Medical College.
+This exemption is limited to Hawaii Medical College, and they fully understand that externship sites and employers may have separate and/or additional requirements that they must abide by.